adoyle/adpytools/README.md

 # adpytools
-Begginings of a loose collection of Python tools
+Beginnings of a loose collection of Python tools

+Part of my general "save all my code on github" push.
+As such there's still a let of cleanup and documenting to do.